ESRTS/OptimalTaskPhasing/README.md

 Experiments that include the heuristic to explore all unique offset combinations can exceed the available memory in rare cases.

 The results can be replecated with smaller platforms as well, at the cost of longer runtime.
-The virtual machine, a configuration of 5 CPUs and 4 GB RAM offers a good tradeoff.
+For the virtual machine, a configuration of 5 CPUs and 10 GB RAM offers a good tradeoff.

 ## Setup and Installation